Streaming (DSPs)

 Plays, listeners, saves, skips, retention.
 Artist, track, and album level.

 Every major independent music data platform built in the last decade has been acquired by a label or shut down.
+Ask whose interests their numbers serve now.
 Music Intel remains independent.
-We measure the infrastructure behind the music industry - streaming, social, rights, and charts - across every market where royalties are collected.
+We measure streaming, social, rights, and charts across every market where royalties are collected - and we answer to no roster but yours.

 Some teams watch Spotify.
 Others watch TikTok.
 Others the UK charts.
+The gaps between those views are where fraud hides, breakouts go unsigned, and royalties go unclaimed.
 We watch all of it - and everything between.
-Twelve categories of signal, measured daily, cross-referenced against a reference universe of over two hundred million recordings.
-A single decision-grade view of every artist on your roster.
+Twelve categories of signal, measured daily against a reference universe of over two hundred million recordings.
+One decision-grade view of every artist on your roster.

 Plays, listeners, saves, skips, retention.
 Artist, track, and album level.